PS8760/Hackscript_6.0/README.md

 #### Step 6: Make Predictions
 - Forecast prices for the next 1-2 weeks.
 - Provide confidence intervals for uncertainty estimation.
+#### Step 7: Interpret and Fine-Tune the Model
+- Analyze residuals to check for patterns and model adequacy.
+- Adjust parameters if necessary to improve performance.
+- Compare ARIMA with other models (e.g., SARIMA, Prophet) for better accuracy.
+- Document findings and potential improvements for future iterations.
 ---

 This document provides a comprehensive overview of our approach to building an AI-ML based model for agri-horticultural price prediction. 🚀